Care

 Step 1: Create the Mixture

 Create a slurry of white vinegar, water, and baking soda directly in your non stick pan.
-Pour enough water to cover the bottom of the pan, along with 2 tablespoons of both white vinegar and baking soda.
+Pour enough water to cover the bottom of the pan, along with a 1:1 ratio each of both white vinegar and baking soda (we like to use 2 tablespoons).

 Step 2: Boil